COMCIFS/Dictionary-Writing-Workshop/Handout-Part1.rst

 For "identifier" data names, the actual values are irrelevant, as the values are only used to distinguish or label different members.
 Examples of identifier data names include measurement points, serial numbers, atom sites, sample numbers and run numbers.

-While we often use numbers for identifier data values because it is easy to pick a unique one if we label sequentially, their numerical properties should not be used; if an identifier value has some other meaning, or is used in calculations, then we run the risk that a situation will arise where the same value should be assigned to distinct items, and so our values can no longer serve as identifiers.
+.. warning:: While we often use numbers for identifier data values because it is easy to pick a unique one if we label sequentially, their numerical properties should not be used; if an identifier value has some other meaning, or is used in calculations, then we run the risk that a situation will arise where the same value should be assigned to distinct items, and so our values can no longer serve as identifiers.
 For example, we may decide to identify image frames in a data collection by numbering sequentially from zero, with each frame corresponding to a small uniform change in a sample orientation axis.
 If we then fall into the trap of using the image number multiplied by the axis step to get the axis value, we can no longer cope with a situation where the same orientation was recollected, for whatever experimental reason.

 When choosing identifiers, consider the human user and suggest a natural system of labeling in your definition - labels that are